karim-ouldaklouche/Sentiment_Analysis/README.md

 Based on the IMDB dataset, several models have been used in order to tackle the task of sentiment analysis.

+The dataset can be download at the adress : https://ai.stanford.edu/~amaas/data/sentiment/

+The language used is Python version 3.7.
-The first base line models are logistic regression and svm

-A model from spacy was used for the embedding of the sentences.
+The first base line models are logistic regression and svm.
+Scikit-learn and spacy have been used for the models and the embedding of the sentences.